THEdavehogue/glassdoor-analysis/README.md

 After removing stop words from the corpus, the next step is [stemming](https://en.wikipedia.org/wiki/Stemming) or [lemmatizing](https://en.wikipedia.org/wiki/Lemmatisation) the text.
 Stemming involves removing endings from words to reduce each word to its stem (i.e. "working" is reduced to "work").
 Lemmatization goes a step further, and reduces each word to its morphological root, or `lemma`, taking tense and other linguistic nuance into account (i.e. "is", "am", "are" become "be").
 Lemmatization can be computationally more expensive, but it typically yields better results.
 I implemented a lemmatization algorithm using [spaCy](https://spacy.io) for this project.

 ######Part of Speech Tagging

+Part of speech tagging is another important step in Natural Language Processing.
+It allows for the inclusion or exclusion of certain parts of speech (e.g. articles, conjunctions) if they are not excluded in the removal of stop words.

 ######A brief look at n-grams